Contact Us

 Collecting documents and applying

-Applicants submit their documents to the Portuguese consulate in their country of citizenship or residence.
-Along with the papers, applicants pay a €90 processing fee.
+Applicants are required to submit their documents to the Portuguese consulate in either their country of citizenship or residence and pay a processing fee of €90.

 Up to 60 days

-Obtaining the Digital Nomad visa
+Obtaining the Digital Nomad Visa

 Up to 4 months